tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/接入离线推送/Android_intl_en.md

 ### How do I troubleshoot if I cannot receive offline push messages?
 #### 1. OPPO devices
 This generally occurs for the following reasons:
 - As required by OPPO, `ChannelID` must be configured for OPPO Android 8.0 or later; otherwise, push messages cannot be displayed.
-For configuration directions, see [setAndroidOPPOChannelID](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html#a32d340e95395bb64cc3e8f62321aafe1).
+For configuration directions, see [setAndroidOPPOChannelID](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html#a32d340e95395bb64cc3e8f62321aafe1).
 - The notification bar display feature is disabled by default for applications installed on the OPPO device.
 If this is the case, check the switch status.

+#### 2. Google FCM
+If push messages cannot be received, check whether the certificates are successfully uploaded to the IM console by referring to "[IM console configuration](https://intl.cloud.tencent.com/document/product/1047/39156) - Google FCM".

-#### 2. Sending custom messages
+#### 3. Sending custom messages
 The offline push for custom messages is different from that for ordinary messages.
-As we cannot parse the content of custom messages and determine the push content, custom messages are not pushed offline by default.
-If you need offline push for custom messages, set the [desc](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html#a78c8e202aa4e0859468ce40bde6fd602) field in [offlinePushInfo](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html) when you call [sendMessage](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#a318c40c8547cb9e8a0de7b0e871fdbfe), and the `desc` information will be displayed by default in the push message.
+As we cannot parse the content of custom messages, the push content cannot be determined.
+Therefore, by default, custom messages are not pushed offline.
+If you need offline push for custom messages, you need to set the [desc](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html#a78c8e202aa4e0859468ce40bde6fd602) field in [offlinePushInfo](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMOfflinePushInfo.html) during [sendMessage](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#a318c40c8547cb9e8a0de7b0e871fdbfe), and the `desc` information will be displayed by default during push.

-#### 3. Notification bar settings of the device
+#### 4. Notification bar settings of the device
 The offline push message can be intuitively displayed in the notification bar, so, just as other notifications, it is subject to the notification settings of the device.
 Take a Huawei device as an example.

 - "Settings - Notifications - Notifications (Lock Screen) - Hide or Do not Disturb" will affect the display of offline push notifications when the screen is locked.